Vineet R. Shenoy

 IEEE International Conference on Pattern Recognition, 2024

-We generate pseudo-samples from low-data classes and learn a robust model using contrastive learning for the task of Few-Shot Object Detection
+We generate pseudo-samples from low-data classes and learn a robust model using contrastive learning for the task of Few-Shot Object Detection.

 scalable-realtime Unrolled iPPG: Video heart rate estimation via unrolling proximal gradient descent